dask/dask/docs/source/phases-of-computation.rst

 This page describes all of the parts of computation, some common causes of slowness, and how to effectively profile.
 This is intended for more advanced users who are encountering slowdowns on larger computations.
-In particular we cover the following:

-1. Graph construction
-2. Graph optimization
-3. Graph serialization (distributed only)
-4. Graph transmission (distributed only)
-5. Scheduling
-6. Execution

 Graph Construction
 ------------------